Blog

 Around the world, who cares about what?

-Walmart in 2019, following two deadly shootings at two of its stores, moved to stop the sale of certain guns and ammunition.
+Walmart, in 2019, following 2 deadly shootings at 2 of its stores, moved to stop the sale of certain guns and ammunition.
 This appeased consumers and employees after both groups had pushed for the retail giant to take a stance.
 The potential monetary gain for making its stores and larger society a safer place for all is also that investor sentiment will likely improve among those seeking to invest in more socially responsible ways.

 Companies also look within to fill social gaps; Nike is one of them working on Diversity & Inclusion.
-In 2020, Nike introduced a Juneteenth learning initiative, and an Unconscious Bias Awareness training programme.
-These were done in hope of achieving greater understanding of racial equality.
-Besides declaring 19th June i.e. Juneteenth a paid company holiday, the 40-billion-in-revenue company also held a fortnight-long programme.
+In 2020, Nike introduced a Juneteenth learning initiative and an Unconscious Bias Awareness training programme.
+These were done in hopes of achieving greater understanding of racial equality.
+Besides declaring 19 Jun, i.e., Juneteenth, a paid company holiday, the 40-bil.-in-revenue company also held a fortnight-long programme.
 The aim was to have employees learn about black history and culture, putting into practice their support for Black Lives Matter.
-Nike also put in place a five-year plan as part of efforts to commit to a more diverse workforce.
+Nike also put in place a 5-year plan as part of efforts to commit to a more diverse workforce.
 Targets include 50% representation of women, and 35% representation of racial and ethnic minorities in their corporate workforce by 2025.

 In Asia, who has set an example?

 Closer to home, in China, we learnt that Fosun International, has fared brilliantly under the ESG framework.
-It was first a pharma titan and now a conglomerate pulling its weight in myriad industries.
-They include healthcare, finance, travel and leisure, tech, manufacturing, and real estate.
-Its subsidiary company for instance, Peak Reinsurance, operates based on the ethos of protecting human interests.
+It was 1st a pharma titan and now a conglomerate pulling its weight in myriad industries.
+They incl. healthcare, finance, travel and leisure, tech, manufacturing and real estate.
+Its subsidiary company Peak Reinsurance, for instance, operates based on the ethos of protecting human interests.
 It constantly seeks to effectively close social gaps typically neglected by the industry.
 It meets the needs of customers and communities through meticulously designed products.
 In emerging markets, Peak with agricultural insurance solutions protects farmers from loss of income when disaster strikes.
 At the same time, Peak’s solutions ensure food safety for communities that these farmers serve.

 Fosun, through its subsidiaries like Peak, continues to leverage its large business ecosystem and sprawling networks.
 It contributes to social gaps and develops the community.
 Its other welfare efforts include tackling the pandemic, flood relief, the Rural Doctors Programme, and fostering education, culture and entrepreneurship.